gumatias/gumatias.github.io/index.md

 Perhaps once I get my hands dirty with it on some language I can give some code samples a shot :)

+### 2021-02-05 19:05 Test parallelization

+Knapsack Pro is a Ruby gem that ensure tests are run in parallel, therefore speeding up the overall execution time of a given suite of tests in a Continuous Integration environment.
+The way it works is that it's API will contain a queue of file names where it will manage when and where to execute a set of files in the number of parallel nodes that a CI environment provides.

+Knapsack Pro aims to more inteligently run tests by figuring out which node is the best candidate to run a set of test files.
+One way to think about it is that if we have two computer resources available and we tell both to run a set of tests, it's unlikely that they'll finish in the exact same time, one will probably be faster at some level.
+KnapSack Pro will become aware of that, and once that computer is done, it will ask the API for more tests to run, until it's all done.
+This approach allows for a more meaningful parallelization, continiuously looking for the next available computer that can run more tests, so that in the end, they can finish faster.
+In a more practical example, this software was able to cut down on time from a 30min long running CI build to only 3 minutes.

+This gem integrates with basically the most popular CI services out there and test runners such as Minitest, Rspec, Cucumber, Jest and probably more support is coming.
+It started as an open source project and now Arthur, it's creator, has turned it into a business that is helping a wide number of organizations run their tests faster and saving people's time.

+Thank you Arthur.